Retired astronaut Mark Lee will be presenting in person on the Friday of Camp!

 Teambuilding activities throughout the week, each student will be a team leader for a day and learn what it’s like to be a mission commander!

-STEM Challenges throughout the week, twice daily, in which each student will work with a partner or their team to build, create, and solve the various tasks put before them!
+STEM Challenges throughout the week, twice daily, in which students will work with their team to build, create, and solve the various tasks put before them!